jjomarron/Overall/README.md

 # About Me

-My name is Jack Jomarron and I am a Chicago native, George Washington University and DePaul University graduate and returned Peace Corps Volunteer.
+My name is Jack Jomarron and I am a Chicago native, George Washington University and DePaul University graduate, and returned Peace Corps Volunteer.
 I enjoy connecting with people and tinkering with hobby projects both on and offline.
 I am currently looking to find a career combining my passions for data analysis and public service to help build a better future for my hometown.

 # My Coding Experience
 ## STATA